Earl Washington (musician): Career

 "There is much that can be said about a serious musician, and Earl Washington is a very serious musician.
 He is the kind of musician who spends practically all of his time working on his music in one way or another.
-When he is not practicing at the piano, he’s writing either original works, or arrangements.
-In his spare time he listens to some of his favorites, which include Art Tatum, Oscar Peterson, Quincy Jones, plus contemporary composers such as Ravel, Stravinsky, and Bernstein.
+When he is not practicing at the piano, he’s writing either original works or arrangements.
+In his spare time, he listens to some of his favorites, which include Art Tatum, Oscar Peterson, Quincy Jones, plus contemporary composers such as Ravel, Stravinsky, and Bernstein.

 “Earl evidently does not believe in the biblical admonition, ‘Let not thy left hand know what thy right hand doesth,’ at least not when he's playing piano.
-For on ‘It Ain’t Necessary So’ he uses both hands beautifully and each definitely knows what the other is doing.
+For on ‘It Ain’t Necessary So’ he uses both hands beautifully, and each definitely knows what the other is doing.
 It is the left hand playing that pleasant intro leading into the gently rollicking syncopation that is the mood of the ‘preaching’ right hand throughout the recording.

-"At present Earl is engage in composing a suite entitled, “Omen Portend.”
-This work will feature the piano with orchestral background.
+"At present, Earl is engaged in composing a suite entitled, “Omen Portend.”
+This work will feature the piano with an orchestral background.
 He is in hopes of recording it in the very near future.

-“Reflections,” the title tune, is a blues with a far-eastern tint.
-Earl seems to be remembering, or reflecting over, if you please, a trip through valleys, hills and streams in some far away land of a strange name.
+“Reflections,” the title tune, is a blues with a Far Eastern tint.
+Earl seems to be remembering, or reflecting over, if you please, a trip through valleys, hills, and streams in some faraway land of a strange name.
 He seems filled with awe – and beautifully projects that feeling to the listener.
 Vernel Fournier (Drummer) seems delighted with the trip, eager to move around that next rhythmical corner.
 Israel Crosby (Bassist) seems to have been there before; he moves ably, steadily, surely throughout.
-“Reflections” is a musical journey the listener will want to make again many times.
+“Reflections” is a musical journey the listener will want to make again and again.

 "Mr. Washington’s treatment of “After Hours” is quite unique, due to the fact that he first does a rendition quite close to the original Avery Parrish version.
 Then he expresses his personal feeling for this."